netlogix/nxajaxpluginpage/README.md

 # Usage

 The extension is configured through TypoScript.
-The relevant settings are in constants (see `constants.txt` for all configuration values and their descriptions).
+The relevant settings are in constants (see `Constants.typoscript` for all configuration values and their descriptions).